Automatic Detection of LLM-Generated Code: A Comparative Case Study of Contemporary Models Across Function and Class

+We selected four established LLMs for our comparative study: GPT-3.5~\citep{openaiOpenAIPlatform} and GPT-OSS~\citep{openaiIntroducingGptoss} from OpenAI, and Claude 3 Haiku~\citep{anthropicClaudeHaiku} and Claude Haiku 4.5~\citep{anthropicIntroducingClaude} from Anthropic.
+These models are extensively used to perform various software engineering tasks such as code completion~\citep{li2024evaluating}, program repair~\citep{yu2025patchagent,fruntke2025automatically}, and test generation~\citep{schafer2023empirical}, making them representative of real-world LLM deployment.
+This selection enables us to analyze detection patterns across two major LLM providers and examine how model evolution (for example, comparing Claude 3 Haiku and Claude Haiku 4.5) affects detectability.

-We chose Claude 3 for our case study because, at the time of writing this paper \footnote{May 2024}, it is one of the top $3$ best-performing models for Python code generation and the cheapest one among the top $3$ \citep{vellumLeaderboard2024}.
-We use function and class docstrings as part of the prompt sent to the model, and the response received from the model is the corresponding Claude 3-generated code.
+We use function and class docstrings as part of the prompt sent to each model, and the response received from each model is the corresponding LLM-generated code.
 We format our prompt as follows:

 { \fbox{\parbox {\linewidth}{ Assume that you're an expert Python programmer.
 Please generate a Python [FUNCTION|CLASS] from the given docstring.
 Do not explain the code.